There’s no place like Home.

 The funny thing?

 The funny thing is that I’m doing my best work.
 It seems like whatever layers of pretense and anything else that gets in the way of my intuition and compassion are gone now.
-So hey, if you have a transition or two that you’d like to walk through like a badass queen, schedule a free session with me.
+So hey, if you have a transition or two that you’d like to walk through like a badass queen, schedule a no-strings session with me.
 Whether or not we work together now or later or never, I promise you, you’ll get a ton of useful resources, ideas, and strength from our hour looking at what’s up for you together.

 I finally broke down and made a spreadsheet this morning because I reached the point where I can no longer remember the who, what, where of all these possible places to live in my head.